oracle-livelabs/multicloud/weblogic-toolkit-ui/create-image/create-image.md

 In this task, we are creating an Auxiliary image, which we will push to the Oracle Cloud Container Registry.

 1. Click *Image*.
-We already preset *Image Tag* with the below value.
+For Primary Image, we will use the below *weblogic* Image.So leave default values under *Primary Image* section as shown

     ```bash
     <copy>container-registry.oracle.com/middleware/weblogic:12.2.1.3-ol8</copy>